Canine Transmissible Venereal Tumor: The 11,000-Year-Old Dog Cancer

 The Oldest Continuously Surviving Cancer

-Through a genomic sequence analysis, Rebecca et al. concluded that the original cancer cell emerged from a dog or wolf more than 6000 years ago.
-However, the study of Andrea Strakova and Elizabeth P. Murchison further revealed that the cancer cell first emerged about 11,000 years ago from the somatic cells of an individual dog.
-The cell acquired several adaptations or mutations that made it transmittable between hosts while also acquiring a genome configuration that makes it compatible for long-term survival.
+A genomic sequence analysis by Rebecca et al. revealed that the original cancer cell emerged from a dog or a wolf more than 6000 years ago.
+Additional findings from another genomic sequence analysis by Andrea Strakova and Elizabeth P. Murchison further revealed that the cancer cell first emerged about 11000 years ago from the somatic cells of an individual dog.

 FURTHER READINGS AND REFERENCES